 If the services or property stolen is worth between $3,000 to $4,000, a person can be charged with a Class 4 felony.
 The punishment for this offense is one to four years in prison or a four-year probationary sentence.

 Stealing services or property valued between $4,000 and $25,000 can result in a Class 3 felony.
 If convicted, a person could serve two to eight years in prison or receive a five-year probationary sentence.

 When the services or property stolen are worth more than $25,000, a person can be charged with a Class 2 felony.
 This felony conviction can result in a maximum 12-year sentence served in a state facility or seven years of probation.

-Whether you’re fighting against a misdemeanor or felony theft charge, working with an experienced Phoenix theft attorney is critical.
+Whether you’re fighting against a misdemeanor or felony theft charge, working with an experienced Phoenix criminal defense attorney is critical.
 Your chances of receiving a lesser sentence or having your charges dropped or dismissed greatly increase when you work with a theft defense attorney from the Belén Law Firm.

 - The individual took the property with the owner’s consent.

 - The individual had good faith that they were entitled to the property.

 - The person was the actual owner of the property.

 - The individual unknowingly committed the theft crime.

 - They were borrowing the property, intending to return it.